mxmgorin/gmboy/README.md

 ## Features

+- **Config Management**
+  A `config.json` file lets you customize settings by editing it directly.
+It is created on first run in the app folder.

 - **Multiple Palettes**
-  Includes different color palettes with ability to add through config file.
+  Includes different color palettes with ability to add via the config file.

 - **Slow and Turbo Modes**
-  Ability to slow down and speed up emulation.
+  Ability to slow down or speed up emulation.
+Speed is adjustable via the config file.

 - **Rewind**
-  Go back in time!
   Undo your actions and retry sections without restarting.
+Buffer size is adjustable via the config file.

-- **Save states**
+- **Save States**
-  Save your game progress and resume from the exact same point at any time — no need to rely on in-game save systems.
+  Save your game progress and resume where you left off.
+Auto save states on exit/start can be toggled via the config file.

 - **Tests**
-  Integrated SM83 json tests, blargg tests, mooneye test suite (throught `cargo test`).
+  Integrated SM83 json tests, blargg tests, mooneye test suite (via `cargo test`).

+- **Tile Viewer**
+  Visualize and inspect background and sprite tile data in real time.
+Toggle it via the config file.

 ## Test Results

 - ### SM83:
-Passes all of 356 000 tests successfully ✅
+Passes all of 356 000 tests ✅

 - ### Blargg